salmdoo/SwiftUI-MealCategogies/README.md

 # Meal Categories

 ### Requirement
 The application provides users with a seamless experience, empowering them to effortlessly explore a diverse array of recipes.
-It presents comprehensive details, including instructions and a comprehensive list of ingredients, enhancing the user's culinary journey with a wealth of information and inspiration
+It presents comprehensive details, including instructions and a comprehensive list of ingredients, enhancing the user's culinary journey with a wealth of information and inspiration.

 ### User cases
 * A user browsing the list of meals.